EricL03/django-htmx-learning/calculator/takeaways.md

    root according to the steps in section 1.
 2. Make sure all necessary pip packages are installed, otherwise Pylance will show warnings on imports it can not find.
-3. If issues remain try staring VsCode from a terminal, located in the project root directory with the virtual environment manually activated, by typing `code` ." in the terminal.
+3. If issues remain try staring VsCode from a terminal, located in the project root directory with the virtual environment manually activated, by typing `code .` in the terminal.
-4. If issues still remain try to disable extensions installed in your VsCode that could mess with the extension used in this config, for example python or html snippets or formatting extension.
+4. If issues still remain try to disable extensions installed in your VSCode that could mess with the extension used in this config, for example python or html snippets or formatting extension.